Akshayvh94/TFSDemogenerator/README.md

 1. Windows 10

 ## The other way you can run the application
- 1. Download the .Zip Folder from the Source folder .
+ 1. Download the .Zip Folder from [here](https://raw.githubusercontent.com/Akshayvh94/TFSDemogenerator/master/Source/TFS_DemoGen.zip) .
 It requires VS2015 or above.

  1. Run the web application.